 DO I NEED SPECIAL RICE COOKER TO MAKE RICE COOKER CHEESECAKE

 I forgot to mention that back in college I owned a pretty old-fashion rice cooker (made by Tatung) where I need to fill the rice cooker with water and then set the insert inside to cook the rice.
 Does any of you remember that?
 I’m not sure if they still make that type.
-But anyway, my point it, I would not make cheesecake with that rice cooker.
+But anyway, my point is, I would not make a cheesecake with that rice cooker.
 Simply because I’m not sure how it would turn out and there might be a chance of water splatters while cooking.

 Any rice cooker with a capacity of 5 cups would be able to make this rice cooker cheesecake.
 If yours is smaller, you need to half the recipe.
 I’ve been using this Zojirushi rice cooker since 8 years ago and still going strong.
 It has the ability to set the timer, which I believe the majority of the rice cooker can this day.
 If your rice cooker can’t set a timer, you can simply use “white rice” function or “rice” function.
 You need to know how long the cycle takes to cook white rice in your rice cooker (is it 20 minutes, 30 minutes?) and then repeat that cycle 2-3 times in a row to bake the cake properly (details in the recipe below).

 Cheesecake (including Japanese cheesecake) depends on eggs to lift it up and by whipping the egg whites with Japanese cheesecake, will give you that airy texture.
 But more often than not, most people find that the cheesecake collapse after taking it out from the oven or in this case rice cooker.
 Here are a few tips to help prevent that from happening:

 1. TEMPERATURE OF INGREDIENTS